 I just finished the One Room Challenge and I loved every minute of it.
 This guest bedroom makeover was a huge transformation and I am thrilled to share it with you.

 The One Room Challenge ends today and my room is done!
-I am so happy with the end result and I cannot wait to share it with you.
+I am so happy with our bedroom makeover and I cannot wait to share it with you.

 This is the first time I have participated in the challenge and I am so glad I did it!
-(There is another one One Room Challenge in the fall so you should consider joining in on the fun!)
-It’s been a very busy time of planning, working, ordering and lots of DIY’s.
-But I love the format in that it’s easy to stay on track over the six weeks.
-I fell as if the project was more manageable and the time frame was perfect!
+It’s been a very busy time of planning, working, ordering, and lots of DIYs.
+I love the format in that it’s easy to stay on track over the six weeks.
+I feel as if the bedroom makeover was more manageable and the time frame was perfect!

 Before I get started talking about specifics, let’s revisit the “before photo”.
 I refer to this room as the “boys room”.
 It started out as Andrew’s room but when he went off to college it became Matt’s room.
 Then when Matt went off to college it became “Michael’s” room.
 Since Michael is home for the summer, it’s currently his room.